conwetlab/ckanext-datarequests/README.md

 * **Description**: a long description for your data request.
 You should include as much details as you can in order to allow others to understand you needs and upload a dataset that fulfil your requeriments.
 * **Organization**: in some cases, you want to ask specific data to an specific organization.
 If you are in such situation, you should complete this field.

 Once that you have created your data request, you can view it by clicking on the link provided when you created it.
-When you are the owner of a data request, you will also be able of:
+When you are the owner of a data request, you will also be able to:
-* **Closing the data request** if you consider that there is a new dataset that fulfil your needs
+* **Close the data request** if you consider that there is a new dataset that fulfil your needs
-* **Updating the data request** if you can to add/remove some information
+* **Update the data request** if you can to add/remove some information
-* **Deleting the data request** if you do not want it to be available any more
+* **Delete the data request** if you do not want it to be available any more

 ### API
 On the other hand, you can also use the API.
 To access this API, you should POST the following URL (as you do for other actions):